Look, I get it. Sometimes you just need an easy way to make some extra cash.

 23. Real Estate Agent

-Real estate agents are paid on commission so your potential to earn depends on how much your work and how many houses you sell.
+Real estate agents get paid on commission so your income depends on how much your work and how many houses you sell.

 This article walks through the process of becoming a real estate agent, which involves: